 Corduroy is a ribbed fabric with a velvet like-feel to it.
 It has warp-wise ridges which are cut to create a pile.
-Due to their structure corduroys tend to be a more weighty fabric and used for heavier clothes such as coats, trousers, suits and for interiors.
+Due to their structure corduroys tend to be a heavier fabric and used for clothes such as coats, trousers, suits as well as for interiors.

 When manufactured the ridges (ribs) tend to be quite narrow.
 The ribs are called ‘wales’.
 For standard clothing the number of wales per inch is around 10-12 but can vary from 6 (jumbo cord) to 18 (needle or pin cord).

 The ribs are made up of stripes of weft floats with a narrow plain weave between them which is there to secure the floats down.
-The back of the fabric is a plain weave which holds it all together.
-These floats are then cut down the center to create the characteristic pile.
+The ground cloth behind is what holds everything together.
+These floats are cut down the center to create the characteristic pile.

 Below is the woven structure I used to weave my corduroy.
 I did make mine super chunky as you can see from the fabric pictures above.
 This was to allow me to easily see what was going on.